brandur/sorg/content/drafts/ruby-memory.md

 A fixnum (i.e. very roughly a number that fits in 64 bits) is a little more complicated.
-One is stored by left-shifting a value by one bit, and then setting a flag in the rightmost position:
+One is stored by left-shifting a value by one bit, then setting a flag in the rightmost position:

 ``` c
 enum ruby_special_consts {